Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ```

 #### file
-This allows you to point to another file without specifying the UCENTRALGW_CONFIG variable.
+This allows you to point to another file without specifying the OWGW_CONFIG variable.
 The file name must end in `.properties`.
 #### daemon
 Run this as a UNIX service
 #### pidfile